andonman/andonman.github.io/README.md

-To view this webpage, go to
+To view the content of this repository as a webpage, go to : http://andonman.github.io
-http://andonman.github.io